NahushRana12/Desgin_pattern/README.md

 SOLID is an acronym for five design principles that help software developers create maintainable, scalable, and flexible software systems.
 These principles are:
 1. **Single Responsibility Principle (SRP)**: A class should have only one reason to change, meaning it should have only one job or responsibility.
 This makes the class easier to understand and maintain.
 2. **Open/Closed Principle (OCP)**: Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.
 This means that you should be able to add new functionality without changing existing code.
+3. **Liskov Substitution Principle (LSP)**: Subtypes must be substitutable for their base types without altering the correctness of the program.
+This means that derived classes should extend the base class without changing its behavior.
+4. **Interface Segregation Principle (ISP)**: Clients should not be forced to depend on interfaces they do not use.
+This means that you should create smaller, more specific interfaces rather than large, general-purpose ones.
+5. **Dependency Inversion Principle (DIP)**: High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+This means that you should depend on interfaces or abstract classes rather than concrete implementations.

 ## Pattern has four elements to it
 1. Pattern Name: so we can easily recognize the core pattern and logic behind it.